Skip to main content

 FAQ

-How do I turn a story premise mashup into a full plot?
+how do I turn a story premise mashup into an actual plot

-Identify the thematic overlap between the two genres — that overlap is your engine.
-Ask what the protagonist wants, what the mashup setting denies them, and what the cost of failure is.
-Map that into a three-act structure: the world before the contradiction matters, the moment it does, and the resolution that could only happen in this specific hybrid world.
+Find the thematic overlap between the two genres — that shared tension is your engine.
+Ask what the protagonist wants, what the hybrid setting denies them, and what failure costs.
+Map those answers onto a three-act structure and the plot usually follows.

-What makes a mashup premise actually work vs. just being weird?
+what makes a mashup premise work instead of just being weird

-A working mashup has genuine thematic resonance between both halves.
-A courtroom drama set in a fairy-tale kingdom works because both are about power, truth, and judgment.
-Random weirdness without that shared DNA produces a gimmick.
-When you read a premise, ask: do both genres illuminate the same human problem from different angles?
+A working mashup has genuine resonance between both halves — a courtroom drama in a fairy-tale kingdom works because both are about power, truth, and judgment.
+Random genre collisions without that shared DNA produce a gimmick rather than a story.
+When you read a premise, ask whether both genres are illuminating the same human problem.

-Consistently, yes.
-Shaun of the Dead, Get Out, and The Martian (survival thriller meets workplace comedy) all rely on genre fusion.
-Publishers and studios often respond well to mashups because they're easy to pitch in one sentence and easy for audiences to orient around — they already understand both reference points coming in.
+They're consistently bankable.
+Shaun of the Dead, Get Out, and The Martian all rely on genre fusion and were easy to greenlight precisely because the pitch fits one sentence.
+Publishers and studios respond well because audiences already understand both reference points coming in.

-How do I pitch a mashup premise without it sounding like a joke?
+How do I turn a mashup premise into an actual plot?